-Long the frontman for the company’s technology development, Josh Team stepped into a new role this year as president of Keller Williams, answering directly to CEO Gary Keller.
+Long the frontman for technology development at Keller Williams, Josh Team stepped into a new role this year as the company president, answering directly to recently reinstated CEO Gary Keller.

 Team’s ascension comes at a time when tech is at the forefront of the 36-year-old residential real estate giant’s value proposition.

 The Austin-headquartered Keller Williams recently unveiled Command, its AI-powered customer relationship management platform that’s the linchpin of the company’s tech ecosystem.
 A consumer-facing platform and website design is on the way.

 Team will speak on stage at Inman Connect in Las Vegas at the Aria Resort on Thursday, July 25, discussing Keller Williams’ quest to build the best tech platform for agents and their clients.

 With all of the money flowing into the brokerage space, is the franchise model still viable in 2019?